 Teaching-related professional courses (LBW) introduce students to elementary questions in the field of education.
 Students are supposed to get to know school as a professional place and learn how to reflect on their practical experiences guided by the theoretical knowledge they have acquired at university.

 See study and examination regulations LBW. (in German)

 More information: Bachelor's degree programs with a teacher training component and Master of Education programs

-Students pursuing a BA degree program whose subject combination would make them eligible for a Master of Education should take the LBW module if they want to keep the Master of Education as a possible future option.
-All others have to take the ABV module.
+Students pursuing a BA degree program whose subject combination would make them eligible for a Master of Education should choose LBW if they want to keep the Master of Education as a possible future option.
+All others study the general professional skills courses (ABV).